|SSM Cardinal Glennon Children's Medical Center|

 The greatest threat to skateboarders is cars.
 Falls hurt, but they are rarely fatal.
 Collisions with large objects, however, can kill.
 Kids should never ride in the street.

 The better shape kids are in, the better they'll be at all athletic activities, not just skateboarding.
-Encourage your kids to eat right and exercise frequently.
+Encourage your kids to eat right and exercise regularly.
 They also should warm up and stretch before skating, especially their backs, legs and ankles.

 Any place kids skate should be dry and cleared of anything that might interfere with the board's wheels.

 Before they start skating, teach kids to be sure it's their turn and that no one is in the way.
 Collisions can happen if skaters don't communicate.
 And they should never ride with someone else on their skateboard.
 One rider per board, period.